Skip to main content

 An official website of the United States government

-Kids still need good food, even when school is out.
-Now it’s easy to accommodate them!
-You can apply to operate the Seamless Summer Option through the National School Lunch (NSLP) or School Breakfast Programs (SBP).
-Continue the same meal service rules and claiming procedures used during the regular school year.
-Although the traditional Summer Food Service Program is still available to schools, the Seamless Summer Option offers a streamlined approach to feeding hungry children in your community.
+Schools participating in the National School Lunch (NSLP) or School Breakfast Program (SBP) are eligible to apply for the Seamless Summer Option (SSO).
+Although the traditional Summer Food Service Program (SFSP) is still available to schools, the SSO offers a streamlined approach (less paperwork) to feeding hungry children in your community.

 How it Works

-School food authorities (SFAs) participating in the NSLP or SBP are eligible to apply for the Seamless Summer Option.
-Once approved through their governing state agency, SFAs serve meals free of charge to children, 18 years and under, from low-income areas.
+• Once approved through their state agency, school food authorities (SFAs) serve meals free of charge to children, 18 years and under, from low-income areas.

 • Open sites: all children eat free in communities where at least 50% of the children are eligible for free/reduced price school meals.